deeprest/sagaGitlabMirror/Design.md

 # Project Goals

-## Accessibility
+**Accessibility**
-- Must run smoothly on lower-spec machines [define min spec]
+Must run smoothly on lower-spec machines [define min spec] Single player.
-- Single player.
 No internet connection required to play.
-- Control Rebinding
+Control Rebinding

-## Is not commercialized
-- no ads.
-You pay with your soul. (fake ads?)
-- no microtransactions.
+**Is not commercialized**
-- no in-game currency to compulsively accumulate. (or make it useless)
+no ads.
+You pay with your soul. (fake ads?) no microtransactions. no in-game currency to compulsively accumulate. (or make it useless)

-## Does not use addiction mechanics
-- no achievements to leave you feeling underachieved.
-- no trophies. your ego is big enough already.
+**Does not use addiction mechanics** no achievements to leave you feeling underachieved. no trophies. your ego is big enough already.

-## Not too complex. you have a life.
-- no tedious narrative to ignore (dialogue and presentation, but no narrative)
-- no complicated technology/skill tree
+**Not too complex. you have a life** no tedious narrative to ignore (dialogue and presentation, but no narrative) no complicated technology/skill tree

 # Influences
-Mega Man X (1993) dash, walljump, wallside, charged shot.
+* Mega Man X (1993) dash, walljump, wallside, charged shot.
-Super Metroid (1994) open map / explore.
+* Super Metroid (1994) open map / explore.
-Abuse (1995?) cursor aiming any direction while running. wall cling from Ninja Gaiden?;
+* Abuse (1995) cursor aiming any direction while running.
-Contra style powerups?

----
+* *wall cling from Ninja Gaiden?*
+* *Contra style powerups?*

 ## Major changes to the Mega Man X formula
 1. Player can aim in any direction instead of only shooting forward.